-It can be hard to find places to go with the whole family without spending a bundle.
 When your kids let you know they love a place, it's a lot easier to go back there again and again (and again) if you become a member.
-Annual memberships allow you to enjoy all the perks and discounts a venue can offer (plus the tax write-off!).
-Here are a few of the most affordable and enjoyable places in LA to get memberships for the whole family.
+Annual memberships allow families to enjoy all the perks and discounts a venue can offer (plus the tax write-off!) without spending a bundle.
+Here are a few of the most affordable, game-changing, and enjoyable places in LA, worth getting memberships for the whole family.

 One of the best parts about living in Los Angeles is getting out of Los Angeles.
 With an unending supply of beaches, mountains, deserts, and historic highways just a short distance away from the city, there’s always an excuse for a day trip.
 But what are the options if you’re looking to leave cars out of the equation and travel by train to your favorite SoCal destination?
 Here are a few of the best spots Angelenos can get to by rail and still be home by bedtime.

 Looking for something to do with the kids that’s outside of the box—and without the usual upsell for overpriced novelties?
 Then maybe it’s time to give Culver City's Museum of Jurassic Technology a try.
 Equal parts whimsical and educational, there’s nothing else in Los Angeles quite like this modern day cabinet of curiosities.
 But be forewarned—the less you know about its secrets, the more fun it is to explore.

 At first glance, Chinatown feels stuck in time as the rest of the city transforms around it.
 But the neighborhood has been experiencing a renaissance, exploding with new restaurants and galleries.
 For parents looking for a fun outing with the fam, Chinatown is a place with sights, sounds, and delicious smells your kids will never forget.

 Note: Happy Place is currently closed due to city zoning issues; it is due to reopen later this month at LA Live.
 More information is available on its Instagram page.